oscar-bender-stone/kamelo/src/README.md

    │   ├── getter_term.ml: *Some getters on K and Dedukti*
    │   ├── K_prelude.ml: *Some specific term of K*
    │   ├── LP_p_term.ml: *Interface with Lambdapi or Dedukti*
-   │   └── output.ml: **This file need to move in printing/**
+   │   ├── output.ml: **This file need to move in printing/**
+   │   └── signature.ml: *Data-structure to collect data during the translation*
    ├── LP/: **This folder MUST BE DELETED**
    │   ├── LP_printer.ml
    │   ├── pos.ml
    │   └── syntax.ml
    ├── mecanism/: *The main structure of the translation*
+   │   ├── axiom_iterator.ml: *To iterate over an axiom*
    │   ├── count_data.ml: *Data structure to recap the translation in the terminal*
-   │   └── iterator.ml
+   │   └── kommand_iterator.ml: *To iterate over Kore commands*
    ├── parsing/: *To parse Kore file*
    │   ├── klexer.mll
    │   └── kparser.mly